glparevalo/lapd-crime-data-analysis/README.md

 | **Gold** | Business-ready views following star schema principles |
 | **Power BI** | Visual dashboard with trends, spatial insights, and time-based patterns |

+**Important**: This analysis considers data from 2020 to 2024 to prevent outliers, despite having data points for 2025.

 ---

 ## 🗂️ Data Sources